HomeUS CoinsEarly American CoppersThe Cutest of Apple Cheeks: The Jackman-Jung 1794 Large Cent

 Additionally, there are some extremely rare die pairings that are determined to be non-collectible (NC) and thus not included in the main Sheldon numbering system.
 They are listed as a separate category.

 Amazingly, Dan Holmes had representatives of all the Sheldon varieties and almost all of the “NC” varieties.
-His early large cents were auctioned by the Goldbergs in Sept.
-2009.
+His early large cents were auctioned by the Goldbergs in September 2009.

 Of the tens of thousands of people who seek large cents for their respective coin collections, only a few hundred seek a large number of the 295 “collectible” die pairings in the Sheldon system.
 Even so, there are thousands of people who seek a S-24 large cent, as this is the Apple Cheek variety, which is famous and charming.

-II.
-Quality ‘Head of 1794’ Large Cents
+Quality ‘Head of 1794’ Specimens

-The leading grading services distinguish between copper coins that are ‘brown’ (BN), have a significant amount of original mint red color (‘red and brown’ = RB), or have a very large percentage of the surfaces covered by original mint red color, so called ‘full red’ coins (“RD”).
-It is so unusual for an early copper coin to qualify for a ‘full red’ designation that there is no point in discussing such coins here as zero 1794 large cents truly qualify.
+The leading grading services distinguish between copper coins that are ‘Brown’ (BN), have a significant amount of original mint red color (‘Red and Brown’ = RB), or have a very large percentage of the surfaces covered by original mint red color, so called ‘Full Red’ coins (RD).
+It is so unusual for an early copper coin to qualify for a ‘Full Red’ designation that there is no point in discussing such coins here as zero 1794 large cents truly qualify.
 Moreover, red color tends to fade to brown over time.
-PCGS does not guarantee the ‘RD’ or ‘RB’ designations.
-A coin that was certified as ‘RB’ in the past may have turned almost entirely brown by the present.
+PCGS does not guarantee the RD or RB designations.
+A coin that was certified as RB in the past may have turned almost entirely brown by the present.

 Two of the Oswald-Naftzger-Husak 1794 ‘Head of 1795’ coins have considerable original mint red color.
 Both of them, though, have less vibrant red color now than they did in the near past.
 Coins tend to noticeably tone over time.
 Copper is a much more ‘active’ metal than silver.
 U.S. gold coins, which are usually 10% copper, tend to be much more stable.

-“Many sophisticated collectors of large cents do not keep their coins in PCGS or NGC holders,” Richard Burdick observes.
+“Many sophisticated collectors of large cents do not keep their coins in PCGS or NGC holders,” Burdick observes.
 “They like to study all the details, including the edges.”

 After copper collectors or others remove large cents from PCGS or NGC holders, the same coins are often re-submitted at later times.
-Though the concept of encapsulation has become much more accepted among large cent collectors over the past eight years, a majority of die variety specialists are not completely comfortable with PCGS or NGC holders.
+Though the concept of encapsulation has become much more accepted among large cent collectors over the past several years, a majority of die variety specialists are not completely comfortable with PCGS or NGC holders.

 An immediate point here is that population data for large cents is less reliable as a measure of the number of coins extant in particular grade ranges than population data is for early gold coins.
-In all cases, however, collectors should not rely heavily on such population data as many individual coins have been submitted on multiple occasions by people who did not promptly return the labels inside the former holders (“inserts”).
+In all cases, however, collectors should not rely heavily on such population data as many individual coins have been submitted on multiple occasions by people who did not promptly return the labels inside the former holders.

-1794eliasbergThe Eliasberg-Earle-Madison 1794 is rivals the Jackman-Jung coin.
-That (S-26) Eliasberg piece was PCGS certified ‘MS-66-RB’ in the 1990s, perhaps shortly after it was auctioned in May 1996.
-It is the only 1794 ‘Head of 1794’ cent that is PCGS certified ‘MS-66-RB.’
-Two are PCGS certified as ‘MS-65-RB.’
-All the U.S. coins in the Eliasberg Collection were not certified when they were auctioned in 1982, 1996 or 1997.
+1794 eliasberg apple cheek large centThe Eliasberg-Earle-Madison 1794 is rivals the Jackman-Jung coin.
+That (S-26) Eliasberg piece was PCGS-certified MS-66RB in the 1990s, perhaps shortly after it was auctioned in May 1996.
+It is the only 1794 ‘Head of 1794’ cent that is PCGS-certified MS-66RB.
+Two are PCGS-certified as MS-65RB.
+All the U.S. coins in the Eliasberg Collection were not certified when they were auctioned in 1982, 1996, or 1997.

-The Jackman-Jung (S-24 = Apple Check) coin has more eye appeal overall, though the Eliasberg (S-26) piece has more ‘mint red color.’
+The Jackman-Jung (S-24 = Apple Check) coin has more eye appeal overall, though the Eliasberg (S-26) piece has more ‘mint red color’.
 Importantly, this Eliasberg 1794 is not of the Apple Cheek variety; it is of a less noticeable and less famous variety (S-26).

-The Eliasberg Apple Cheek (S-24) is PCGS certified “MS-66+ BN.”
-The Jackman-Jung Apple Cheek and the already mentioned Eliasberg-Earle-Madison (S-26) are of higher quality, in my view, though, admittedly, I have not seen the Eliasberg Apple Cheek in a very long time.
+The Eliasberg Apple Cheek (S-24) is PCGS-certified MS-66+BN.
+The Jackman-Jung Apple Cheek and the already mentioned Eliasberg-Earle-Madison (S-26) are of higher quality, in my view… though, admittedly, I have not seen the Eliasberg Apple Cheek in a very long time.

-It is worth noting that this Eliasberg-Earle-Madison 1794 has been auctioned four times over the last ten years.
-In Sept.
-2005, Stack’s (New York) auctioned it for $120,750.
+It is worth noting that this Eliasberg-Earle-Madison 1794 has been auctioned four times over the last 10 years.
+In September 2005, Stack’s auctioned it for $120,750.
 In Jan.
-2008, Heritage auctioned it, as part of the incomparable Madison Type Set, for $195,500, while markets in rare coins were booming.
-In April 2009, when demand for rare coins was bottoming out, it sold, as part of the “Joseph Thomas Collection,” for $126,500.
+2008, Heritage auctioned it as part of the incomparable Madison Type Set for $195,500, while markets in rare coins were booming.
+In April 2009, when demand for rare coins was bottoming out, it sold as part of the “Joseph Thomas Collection” for $126,500.
 In April 2013, Heritage sold it again, that time for $205,625.

 The Eliasberg-Earle-Madison (S-26) 1794 has a CAC sticker of approval, and the Jackman-Jung Apple Cheek (S-24) does not, though experts at CAC will not reveal whether a non-stickered coin has ever been submitted to CAC.
-I theorize, and this is just an undocumented theory, that the Jackman-Jung 1794 would not be CAC approved while in a holder with a ‘MS-67-RB’ certification.
+I theorize, and this is just an undocumented theory, that the Jackman-Jung 1794 would not be CAC-approved while in a holder with a MS-67RB certification.

 I examined this coin in July 2004, more than three years before the founding of CAC.
 It was a thrilling coin in the altogether incredible Oliver Jung type set.

-Denis Loring has seen it as well.
 “It is certainly one of the top few 1794 Head of 1794’s of any variety, and simply a gorgeous coin,” Loring declares.

 The Jackman-Jung 1794 Apple Cheek was well struck on an especially select planchet and it has almost zero noticeable contact marks.
-In 2004, not all experts were convinced that it has enough ‘mint red color’ to qualify at the ‘67RB’ level.
+In 2004, not all experts were convinced that it had enough ‘mint red color’ to qualify at the ‘67RB’ level.
 Also, as I already said, mint red color tends to fade over time.

-At first, I figured it as ‘MS-66-RB.’
+At first, I figured it as MS-66RB.
 When I viewed it again, it seemed just too close to being flawless for a 66 grade, and then ‘67-Brown’ seemed to be the right grade.
-It scores higher in the category of originality, though, than some large cents (of other dates) that have been PCGS or NGC certified as ‘MS-67-BN.’
+It scores higher in the category of originality, though, than some large cents (of other dates) that have been PCGS- or NGC-certified as MS-67BN.

-I predict that, if it was certified as ‘MS-67-BN’ rather than as ‘MS-67-RB,’ then it would receive a CAC sticker, if submitted to the CAC.
+I predict that, if it was certified as MS-67BN rather than as MS-67RB, then it would receive a CAC sticker, if submitted to the CAC.
 It does, nonetheless, have apparent original mint red color and is an exceptionally pleasing coin.
 Loring has seen all the other very high grade, Apple Cheek 1794 cents, “but none recently.”
 Loring tentatively suggests that none of the others “have as much red color as the Jung coin.”

 jung1794Surely, the Jackman-Jung coin is one of the best struck and most technically sound early large cents that survive.
 If an Apple Cheek Cent of superior quality exists, I would be very surprised.

+On Jan.
+8, 2014, Heritage auctioned an Apple Cheek that is PCGS-certified MS-61BN, from an unnamed consignor.
+Although the price realized of $16,450 seems very weak, I wonder if this coin is really uncirculated.
 Though I never saw it, images and comments by others suggest that it is maybe an AU-55 grade coin, by mainstream standards.
 Loring “did see it, graded it a lovely 45 by EAC standards, and was the underbidder, obvious flatness on the hair,” Denis notes.

-The NGC assigned grade of “AU-55” to the recently auctioned, Adam Mervis Apple Cheek is controversial.
+The NGC-assigned grade of AU-55 to the recently auctioned, Adam Mervis Apple Cheek is controversial.
 It has issues.

 Dan Holmes’ Apple Cheek Cent was not certified when it was auctioned in Sept.
 2009.
 Some experts believe that it is non-gradable because of a deep scratch on the cap.
 It does, though, have the details of an EF to AU grade coin.

-Although Walter Husak had many high quality large cents in his almost complete set of Sheldon varieties, he did not have an uncirculated Apple Cheek (S-24).
-His is PCGS graded AU-50.
+Although Walter Husak had many high-quality large cents in his almost complete set of Sheldon varieties, he did not have an uncirculated Apple Cheek (S-24).
+His is PCGS-graded AU-50.
 It sold for $12,650 on Feb.
 15, 2008.

 The Jackman-Jung, 67 grade Apple Cheek realized $126,500 on July 23, 2004.
 It will probably sell for more than $300,000 next month.

-Much of the value of this particular coin stems from the fact that it is one of the highest quality Liberty Cap Large Cents in existence, of any year or variety.
-The Naftzger-Husak-Holmes 1794 (S-59) that is PCGS certified ‘MS-66-RB’ is more colorful, though the Jackman-Jung coin is a higher quality coin.
+Much of the value of this particular coin stems from the fact that it is one of the highest-quality Liberty Cap Large Cents in existence, of any year or variety.
+The Naftzger-Husak-Holmes 1794 (S-59) that is PCGS-certified MS-66RB is more colorful, though the Jackman-Jung coin is a higher-quality coin.
 Indeed, in terms of overall quality, this Jackman-Jung Apple Cheek Cent is one of the top three 1794 ‘Head of 1794’ cents of any die variety!

 Greg Reynolds